Here is an article on tips to winning trade disputes

 - A Seller can dispute a "taken card" by going to the Orders Page -> click the Taken tab -> then, click the "Dispute" icon to go to the Dispute Order page.

-- When an order is disputed, our admin team will undergo an investigation and make a decision within 24 hours.
+- When an order is disputed, our admin team will conduct an investigation and make a decision within 24 hours.
 The admin team considers Trust Rating and many other factors we count as a basis for final decision on each dispute.

 If a Buyer wins a dispute, what happens?